Botanical Name: Iresine herbstii

 This tropical native needs warmth, humidity and plenty of light to thrive.
 Put it near a window or in a sunroom to maintain its vibrant color.
 If you set it on your porch or patio for the summer, keep it shaded from hot, direct sunlight.

 Prune it back.
+As older leaves fall off, this plant will become leggy as it grows.
 Pinch off soft stem tips to keep Iresine herbstii compact.
-Don't toss out those cuttings!
+Don't toss out those cuttings, either.
 Pot them up to grow more plants.

 Watch for aphids.
 These tiny pests are attracted to the soft, new growth on the plant.
 Treat any infestation immediately.